raccoon-warez/cipherwave/README.md

 4. **Check Firewall Settings**: Ensure port 8080 (or your custom port) is open on the device running the signaling server.

-5. **Try Different Networks**: Some networks (especially corporate or public Wi-Fi) may block WebRTC connections.
+5. **Try Different Networks**: Some networks (especially corporate or public WI-FI) may block WebRTC connections.

 ## Security Considerations